Is it easier to count communities than find them?: The algebra of planted vs planted

-starting from the base case of the empty graph $r_\varnothing=1$.
-For example, if the probability spaces are exchangeable (i.e.\ $\beta=\cherry$ and $\beta'=\sidecherry$ etc.\ have the same expectations under both $P$ and $Q$) then We will use the notion of edge-labelled subgraphs, denoted $\subseteq$, to aid the proofs but for the rest of the paper we consider $\alpha \in \mathbb{N}^N$, or equivalently $\alpha$ a graph without edge labels, and denote by~$\leq$ the non-labelled subset or subgraph relation.
+We will use the notion of edge-labelled subgraphs, denoted $\subseteq$, to aid the proofs, but for the rest of the paper we consider $\alpha \in \mathbb{N}^N$, or equivalently $\alpha$ a graph without edge labels, and denote by~$\leq$ the non-labelled subset or subgraph relation.